aadil-1811/Trade-Bridge/README.md

 <img align="left" style="margin-top:25px" width="60" height="60" src="Images/VendorLink.png">

-# VendorLink : Connecting Customers to Street vendors
+# TradeBridge : Connecting Customers to Street vendors

-<p style='text-align: justify;'>VendorLink is an Android mobile applictaion which acts as an aggregator platform and facilitates the relationship of customer & street vendors by eliminating problems faced by both parties.</p>
+<p style='text-align: justify;'>TradeBridge is an Android mobile applictaion which acts as an aggregator platform and facilitates the relationship of customer & street vendors by eliminating problems faced by both parties.</p>
-<p style='text-align: justify;'>VendorLink mobile application is based on the concept of Hyperlocal-Ecommerce such that street vendors in close vicinity to customer are shown to the customer first. </p>
+<p style='text-align: justify;'>TradeBridge mobile application is based on the concept of Hyperlocal-Ecommerce such that street vendors in close vicinity to customer are shown to the customer first. </p>

 ## Problem Definition✨